Feel free to email us via: [email protected], or phone: 604 872 2928.

 For the runner’s safety, music devices are not encouraged.
 There is no risk of disqualification for simple use.
 If a runner puts themselves or other runners at risk through an unsafe act that event officials determine was caused directly or indirectly through the use of a prohibited item however, the runner may be disqualified.

-In 2015, the electrolyte beverage will be Ultima Replenisher which are available at any Running Room location.
-Powerbar will provide Gels on course (flavours TBD).
+Water and electrolyte beverages will be available on-course including Ultima Replenisher which is available from any Running Room location.
+Powerbar will provide Gels on-course including the flavours of Strawberry Banana, Vanilla, Chocolate and Double Latte.
 Gel blasts will not be available.

 Yes.
 Pace Bunnies (pacers) will be located in the appropriate corrals at the Start Line and will be running 10 minutes and walking 1 minute (10’s and 1’s) in both the Marathon and the Half Marathon events.
 Each Pace Bunny will run even splits (every KM will be run in the same amount of time); by following your Pace Bunny, you should be able to cross the line with a better finish time.